acoppes/acoppes/site/_drafts/tdd-games.markdown

 }
 ```

-It basically loads the scene where the test case is, initializes test state and variables (used by the Triggers's logic Actions to set test results), find the test and activate it, wait for a result or a timeout.
+It basically loads the scene where the test case is, initializes test state and variables (used by the Triggers's logic Actions to set test results), finds the test and activates it, waits for a result or a timeout.

-One interesting point here is, since I am using FixedUpdate for most of my important logic, it is possible to speed up the execution by modifying the time scale.
-If something fails, I can go to the specific test and manually run it to work on fixing the issue.
+One interesting point here is that since I am using FixedUpdate for most of my important logic, it is possible to speed up the execution by modifying the time scale.
+If something fails, I can always go to the specific test and manually run it to fix the issue.

 <div class="post-image">
 <video width="100%" controls>